Evangelical Exodus: Evangelical Seminarians and Their Paths to Rome

 Christian books on movies often discuss Hollywood’s messages without teaching readers how to evaluate movies themselves.
 My first full-length publication, The Message Behind the Movie (Moody, 2009), seeks to accomplish this, as well as instruct believers in what to do about those messages.
 Readers will be able to understand the basics of movie interpretation, identify and interpret key ideas, and provide an uncomplicated defense of the Christian message.
 In a fun and approachable style, The Message Behind the Movie will help enable readers to wisely engage with a film — to engage the culture — without disengaging their faith.
 Official Book Website

-In my pre-Catholic days I was a regular contributor to Got Questions? – a popular website that answers questions (anonymously) from an evangelical perspective.
-The questions were asked by real people struggling through real-life issues who received solid, practical answers from the Bible.
-The articles in this volume (Pleasant Word, 2009 – reprinted by WestBowPress in 2014), are compiled from the more than 1,600 frequently-asked questions.
+In my Evangelical days, I was a regular contributor to Got Questions? – a popular website that answers questions (anonymously) from an evangelical perspective.
+The articles in this volume, are compiled from those questions.
+Mine include “Is the Deity of Christ Biblical,” “Did Jesus exist,” and others.

 (The Christian Apologetics Journal.
 Vol. 10, no. 2, Spring 2012) | Online